 3-course dinner and accommodation in double rooms at Isfjord Radio.

 After a substantial breakfast it is time to say goodbye to Isfjord Radio and spend the day with the dogs.
 We head back towards civilization and make a number of interesting stops along the way.
 If weather and snow conditions allow it, we make an alternative route back.
 Some areas may challenge you, but the trip will give you a fantastic experience of the nature in Spitsbergen.
 After a long day dogsledding we make camp, feed the dogs and make dinner for ourselves.
 In the evening, it is nice to crawl down in a warm sleeping bag for a good night sleep.

 Accommodation in tent.

-NOTE: In Spitsbergen, weather conditions can change quickly.
-This means we might need to make changes to the planed route, and this might lead up us not arriving to the planned destination.
+Note: In Spitsbergen, weather conditions can change quickly.
+This means we might need to make changes to the planed route, and this might lead to us not arriving to the planned destination.
 It can also mean that we need to use a different transportation style or accommodation than what was described in the program.

 During longer dogsledding trips, you need to be in good physical condition.
 As part of the expedition, you will participate in taking care of the dogs and setting up camp.

 You will be provided with a warm thermos-suit, winter boots, balaclava, hat, gloves and googles.
 We recommend bringing light windproof jacked and trousers for mild temperatures.
 A pair of working gloves is also good to have when handling the dogs.